grame-cncm/faustwebsite/src/doc/tutorials/src/teensy.md

 * very short boot time (<1s),
 * etc.

 The Teensy/[Teensyduino](https://www.pjrc.com/teensy/teensyduino.html) comes with an [Audio Library](https://www.pjrc.com/teensy/td_libs_Audio.html) that can be used to synthesize sound directly on the Teensy.
 It uses a patching paradigm where DSP objects can be connected together using virtual patch chords.
-A [online tool](https://www.pjrc.com/teensy/gui/index.html) provides a user interface to this system and allows for the implementation of sound processing algorithms in a "Max/MSP way."
+An [online tool](https://www.pjrc.com/teensy/gui/index.html) provides a user interface to this system and allows for the implementation of sound processing algorithms in a "Max/MSP way."
 Various elements can be used as the input and the output of the system (e.g., built-in Teensy DAC/ADC, audio shield, etc.).
 More information and tutorials can be found on the [Audio Library webpage](https://www.pjrc.com/teensy/td_libs_Audio.html).

 The current DSP objects of the Teensy Audio Library can be used to implement simple algorithms but their scope is relatively limited (i.e., basic oscillators, filters, etc.). `faust2teensy` can be used to implement new objects for the Teensy Audio Library using Faust.
 Since Faust is currently not able to produce fixed-point DSP C++ code, generated object use floating point arithmetic internally.
-The main consequence is that this system will only work efficiently if it used a Teensy board hosting an FPU.
+The main consequence is that this system will only work efficiently if it's used on a Teensy board hosting an FPU.
 Hence, we strongly recommend you to use the Teensy 3.6 for this (things will work on the 3.2, but computational power will be extremely limited).

 This tutorial walks you through the steps of synthesizing sound with Faust on the Teensy.

 ## Band-Limited Sawtooth Oscillator on the Teensy

-> The source code of the section can be downloaded [here](misc/teensyEffect.zip)
+> The source code of the section can be downloaded [here](misc/teensy.zip)

 The Teensy Audio Library doesn't come with any band-limited sawtooth wave oscillator (which are crucial to the implementation of good quality virtual analog synthesizer).
 The Faust libraries come with a wide range of band-limited oscillators that can be easily ported to the Teensy.